keonoh00/basics/README.md

-# movie-api-graphql
+# graphql-api-tutorial

-Simple Movie API using GraphQL, Apollo Server and NodeJS.
+Simple Movie API using GraphQL, Apollo Server and NodeJS + ReactJS Demo

 You can follow below procedure to make project similar to this repository.